Ruth Boynton

-Ruth Boynton (1896 – 1977) was a physician, researcher, and administrator who spent almost her entire career at the University of Minnesota.
+Ruth Boynton (1896–1977) was an American physician, researcher, and administrator who spent almost her entire career at the University of Minnesota.
 She worked in public health and student health services.
 At that time, there were few women in any of these fields.
 She was director of the University Student Health Service from 1936 to 1961and it was renamed the Boynton Health Service in her honor in 1975.
 She served as the acting dean of the School of Public Health from 1944 to 1946.

 Early life and education

 Ruth Evelyn Boynton was born in La Crosse, Wisconsin on January 3, 1896.
 She was the daughter of Ervin and Nellie Alice (Parker) Boynton.
 She decided to become a doctor while she was in high school.
 Her family physician, Dr. Mary P. Houck, was said by an early colleague and friend of Ruth Boynton, William Shepard, to have set an example that influenced Boynton's decision.
 Dr. Mary P. Houck cared for Boynton's two brothers during their final illnesses, when they were 12 and 20 years old and Nelly Boynton who also died during Ruth's youth.
 She started college at La Crosse State Normal School and transferred to the University of Wisconsin–Madison.
 She graduated with a major in medical sciences and coursework in Latin and French.